flakey-bit/flakey-bit.github.io/_posts/2021-02-28-handling-rejected-promises-error-boundary-react.md

 ### Solution
 With some modifications, we can handle (otherwise unhandled) promise rejections (globally) and plumb them through to our `ErrorBoundary`.

-When our `ErrorBoundary` mounts/unmounts, it registers/unregisters (respectively) an event handler for promise rejection.
+When our `ErrorBoundary` mounts/unmounts, it registers/unregisters (respectively) an event handler for promise rejection - the [unhandledrejection](https://developer.mozilla.org/en-US/docs/Web/API/Window/unhandledrejection_event) event.

 The event handler takes the rejection reason and uses it to update the state for the `ErrorBoundary`.